korneliosyaovi/rave-csharp/README.md

 3. Virtual Cards.
 4. Currencies.

+## Prerequisites
+- .NET 4.0 or later

+## Installation

 ## Configuration

 1. Add all relevant modules
 ```
+using System.Diagnostics;
+using System.Collections.Generic;
+using Rave.Models.MobileMoney;
+using Rave.Models.VirtualCard;
+using Rave.Models.Subaccount;
 using Rave.Models;
 using Rave.Models.Charge;
 using Rave.Models.Account;
 using Rave.Models.Card;
 using Rave.Models.Validation;
 using NUnit.Framework;
-using System.Diagnostics;
-using System.Collections.Generic;
-using Rave.Models.MobileMoney;
-using Rave.Models.VirtualCard;
-using Rave.Models.Subaccount;
 ```

 2. Pass Public and Secret keys as variables for configuration.